-Amstar Field Supervisor and “All Things Los Cabos” resident expert Emilio Canales provides us with four don’t miss nature activities in Cabo.
+Amstar Field Supervisor and “All Things Los Cabos” resident expert Emilio Canales provides us with five can’t-miss nature activities in Cabo.

 From birth, man carries the weight of gravity on his shoulders.
 He is bolted to earth.
 But man has only to sink beneath the surface and he is free.